ibm-cloud-docs/EventStreams/eventstreams085.md

 ### Footnotes
 {: #footnote_plans notoc}

-1. {: #footnote_lite notoc} Note that after 30 days of inactivity, your instance is deleted.
+1. {: #footnote_lite notoc} After 30 days of inactivity, your instance is deleted.
+(Inactivity is defined as non-zero bytes_out metric even though you might have created a partition created or produced messages.)
 2. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).